kevinuduji/kevinuduji/README.md

 </p>

 ## 🚀 About Me
-[cite_start]I'm Kevin Uduji, a Computer Science student at The University of Texas at Austin graduating in May 2027[cite: 4].
+I'm Kevin Uduji, a Computer Science student @ The University of Texas at Austin.
 I'm passionate about building impactful software, from full-stack web applications to mobile experiences.

 - 🌱 I’m currently diving deep into **System Architecture and Product Development**.
 - 👯 I’m looking to collaborate on **innovative mobile or web applications**.